-Inter-Fluve is regularly called upon to contribute to technical design guidelines to elevate industry best practices with various audiences and public engagement strategies.
-Below are brief descriptions of select projects.
+In the early 1980s, there were no instruction manuals for the emerging river restoration industry.
+Today we regularly contribute to technical design guidelines to elevate industry best practices with various audiences and public engagement strategies.

 Fourmile Resilient Crossings Landowners Handbook

-A unusually intense rainfall in 2013 resulted in catastrophic flooding for portions of the Colorado Front Range and made many private residential properties inaccessible as roads and bridges were destroyed.
-After the floods, landowners needed to regain access to their properties but lacked a comprehensive resource that illustrated crossing best practices.
-Inter-Fluve was contracted by a partnership of four watershed coalitions (Four mile Canyon, Coal Creek Canyon, The Saint Vrain and the Poudre River) to develop a resource for landowners that illustrates the crossing design and installation process.
+Following catastrophic flooding in 2013 in portion of Colorado’s Front Range that destroyed private roads and bridges, Inter-Fluve was contracted by a partnership of four watershed coalitions (Four mile Canyon, Coal Creek Canyon, The Saint Vrain and the Poudre River) to develop a resource for landowners that illustrates the crossing design and installation process.
 The project included review of county regulations pertinent to stream crossings, field assessments of 30 crossings, four outreach events, and development of a Resilient Crossing Handbook for Landowners.
 Download the entire handbook here.

 Dry Creek Handbook for landowners

 Our in-house team created a 22-page concept design notebook for the Sonoma County Watershed Agency (SCWA).
-It was designed to help communicate complex fish habitat restoration designs to landowners along the 14 miles of the creek.
-Development of a aesthetically pleasing yet accurate booklet was an important component in this high dollar region of wine grape growing and wine tasting.
+It was designed to help communicate complex fish habitat restoration designs to landowners.

 State of Washington Stream Habitat Restoration Guidelines